 The two-in-one nature of a filter aquarium heater means you have only one item in your tank, rather than a separate filter and heater.

 With a filter aquarium heater, the water is heated as it moves through the filter.
 It's already warm when it flows out, giving you excellent heat distribution.

 Filter water heaters can't be damaged by even the most active of aquarium residents.

 High-end filter aquarium heaters can be expensive.

 Since filter aquarium heaters are newer technology, you have fewer makes and models to choose from.

 Price: Basic filter aquarium heaters (that can be added to an existing canister filter) may cost as little as $30 or $40.
 Powerful all-in-one models can cost up to $100 or $200.

 It's vital that you choose the correct wattage for your aquarium heater so your tank water is heated to the right temperature.
 The higher the wattage, the more powerful the heater.
 Therefore, the larger your tank, the higher wattage you'll need.

 As well as the size of your tank (in gallons), you must work out how many degrees of heat you need to apply to your water.
 For example, if the average temperature in the room where you keep your aquarium is 65°F and the fish you're keeping require water of 80°F, you'll need to heat the water in the tank by 15°F.

-Here's the wattage you'll need depending on the above factors.
+Here's the wattage you'll need by tank size: